 The application format has been developed in consultation with the EVMS Academy Task Force.
 It is portfolio style and based on a national model of good practice (Q2 Engage).1 The application is purposefully aligned with the EVMS Performance Appraisal and Promotion Dossier to facilitate ease of completion.
-Review the application process or apply now.
+Review the application process.

 There are five categories of membership to accommodate the scope of faculty responsibilities at EVMS:

 - Member (available now)

 - Master Educator (available now)

 - Distinguished Educator (future)